bobgreenshields/rivers-of-blood/quests/Pure Alchemy.md

 ### Location

-The potions are being brewed in a rickety four storey house guarded by the [[Cuthroats]] both outside and in.
-The location is a closely guarded secret but [[The Cudgel]] has a mole in the [[Cuthroats]] who has given him the information.
+The potions are being brewed in a rickety four storey house guarded by the [[River Rats]] both outside and in.
+The location is a closely guarded secret but [[The Cudgel]] has a mole in the [[River Rats]] who has given him the information.

 The house is in the upper part of [[Fallcrest]] and is located in an area with a rudimentary sewer system.
 There are occasional grills and covers in the streets that lead through the sewers to the bottom of the house